wp-plugins/wdl-pedigree-chart/readme.txt

 == Installation ==

-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+1. Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from the Plugins page.

+Or

+2. Use the Add New Plugin Option from within your Plugin Admin Page

 == Frequently Asked Questions ==

 **How do I start a Family Tree**

 Starting a tree with LB Pedigree Chart is extremely simple.

-*   Click the \'Start New Family\' link under the Pedigree Chart Menu on your admin dashboard
+*   Click the Start New Family link under the Pedigree Chart Menu on your admin dashboard
 *   Fill in the requested details on the the form that appears
 *   Click Submit.

 Thats It!
 You have now created the base person for your new tree

 **How Do I Add New Family Member**

 To add a New Family Member

 *   Select the Add New Member Menu Option from the Pedigree Chart Menu on Admin Dashboard
 *   Select the Child member whose Father or Mother you are adding